moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

 In this guide, you'll learn how to quickly spin up a Tanssi network node using [Docker](https://www.docker.com){target=\_blank} on a Linux computer.
 However, it can be adapted to other operating systems.

 !!! note
-    It is not possible to run an RPC node for Snap networks as they run on a private network, and their nodes are, therefore, unreachable for syncing.
+    It is not possible to run an RPC node for quick Trial networks as they run on a private network, and their nodes are, therefore, unreachable for syncing.

 ## Checking Prerequisites {: #checking-prerequisites }